Chau999/chau999.github.io/index.md

 worked on improving econometric models with modern machine learning methods.
 I previously obtained a masters and bachelor degree with first class honours in mathematics and statistics at the University of Oxford.
 During my masters, I worked with [Prof. Mihaela Van Der Schaar](https://www.vanderschaar-lab.com/) on disease trajectory modelling with Bayesian nonparametric models.

+My current research focuses on improving the reliability of machine learning algorithms by integrating principles from game theory and statistical methodologies.
+I have also worked on broader areas of machine learning including model explainability and uncertainty quantification, kernel methods and Gaussian processes, causal inference and econometrics, ranking and preference learning, and graph machine learning.

+Do not hesitate to reach out if you would like to collaborate, I am always excited to hear from you :)